-How does a company know if they’re successful in those differentiation efforts?
+Michael Luchen How does a company know if they're successful in those differentiation efforts?
 What are they measuring?

-Well, that’s a great question.
+John Carter Well, that's a great question.

 You know, I think in the tech world, you always look at things like churn rate and ARR growth Annual Recurring Revenue Growth.
 But if you generalize that, I think one of the most important metrics is very simple to actually keep track of and that is how much net new sales have you gotten from this differentiable idea?

 In other words, you're running along, let's just say it's 10 million ARR or whatever the figure is, you're running along and you introduce a new product or feature.
 Sometimes that will cannibalize the 10 million.
 So your forecast may be not quite as rosy, but what you should look at is the differential.